VIII. Pedia Sapiens: A New Genesis Future

 A. The Old World: Its Critical Life Support Condition

-Although history’s technological advances to alleviate the human condition are laudable and necessary, they have grossly overshot in terms of consumption, energy usage, resource waste, weapons proliferation, and many other insults.
-What follows is a familiar litany that need be collectively faced if we are ever to achieve a sustainable, unified, cosmically viable bioplanet.
-Due to self-serving political and economic agendas, much confusion persists about the state of the global dynamic climate.
-Specific concerns are noted next, with pathways to a better world in following sections.
+Although many historic and current technological advances have necessarily served to alleviate and improve the human condition, in their mostly unrestrained state they have now much overshot a finite bioplanet.
+Material consumption, energy usage, resource waste, weapons proliferation, plastics pollution, bioextinctions, and many other insults have led to recent volumes such as The Uninhabitable Earth by David Wallace-Wells and Falter by Bill McKibben.
+What follows herein is a generic litany, which grows in scope and intensity each year, which need be resolved if we are to achieve a sustainable transformation.
+But due to self-serving political and economic agendas, much confusion persists about the state of the global dynamic climate.
+A broad array of concerns are noted herein, with novel pathways to a better, successful world broached in following sections.

 Attribution of Extreme Weather Events in the Context of Climate Change. http://www.nap.edu/catalog/21852.
 A 200 page report by the Committee on Extreme Weather Events and Climate Change Attribution, National Academy of Sciences, to be published on September 11, 2016 by the National Academies Press, Washington, DC.
 An Op-Ed by the meteorologist William Gail on this document in the April 19, 2016 NY Times is entitled A New Dark Age Looms.